Shopify/remote-dom/README.md

 </html>
 ```

 Our host is ready to receive elements to render, but we don’t have a remote environment yet.
-For this example, we will use a hidden iframe, but the [examples section](#examples) shows alternative sandboxes.
+For this example, we will use a hidden iframe, but the [examples section](#examples) shows alternative sandboxes, like Web Workers.
 We’ll add the iframe to the host HTML page we started above, and we’ll also listen for `postMessage` events from the iframe, in order to pass changes in the remote tree to our receiver:

 ```html
 <!doctype html>